fedi-e2ee/public-key-directory-specification/Specification.md

     * `actor` -- **string (Cryptography key)** (required): The key used to encrypt `message.actor`.
     * `aux-data` -- **string (Cryptography key)** (optional): The key used to encrypt `message.aux-data`.

-Note that either `message.auth-data` **OR** `message.aux-id` is required in order for revocation to succeed.
+Note that either `message.aux-data` **OR** `message.aux-id` is required in order for revocation to succeed.

 #### RevokeAuxData Validation Steps

 After validating that the Protocol Message originated from the expected Fediverse Server, the specific rules for validating an `RevokeAuxData` message are as follows:

-1. Using `symmetric-keys.actor, decrypt `message.actor` to obtain the Actor ID.
+1. Using `symmetric-keys.actor`, decrypt `message.actor` to obtain the Actor ID.
 If the decryption fails, return an error status.
 2. If `symmetric-keys.aux-data` is provided, decrypt `message.aux-data`.
 If the decryption fails, return an error status.
 If a plaintext `message.aux-data` is provided without a symmetric key, abort.